manju690/ANS/wiUpdatingRoles.md

    - After importing the file click on Save.

+## The Above Procedure In ANS-MAR Is Applied For DEV

-## Same Procedure Will Be Done For ANS-CLY Environment
+## Same Procedure Will Be Done For Both PRD And DEV In ANS-CLY Environment